-From 1857 to 1873 Von Mueller was Director of the Melbourne botanical Gardens.
-Von Mueller first exported eucalypts to many parts of the world and introduced many valuable plants,
+From 1857 to 1873 Von Mueller was Director of the Melbourne Botanical Gardens.
+Von Mueller first exported eucalypts to many parts of the world and introduced many valuable including the Monterey pine to Australia.
+It has been said he also introduced the blackberry.